Financial-Times/biz-ops-client/README.md

 Fetches data from the Biz Ops GraphQL API using a `POST` request.
 You should use this if data must always be up-to-date.
 Resolves to the data returned.
 If the server responds with a http error then this method rejects with the equivalent error provided by the [http-errors library](https://www.npmjs.com/package/http-errors#list-of-all-constructors).
 When "strict mode" is enabled the promise will also be rejected with a [`GraphQLError`](#errors) if a successful response includes any errors.

+> Note that GraphQL error handling may not align with your expectations if you're used to working with REST.
+Our server complies with the draft GraphQL over Http spec, and [here you can see examples of types of errors and responses](https://github.com/graphql/graphql-over-http/blob/main/spec/GraphQLOverHTTP.md#examples)

 #### `node.head(type: string, code: string)`

 Verifies if a record exists.
 Resolves to `true` if the request is successful.
 Rejects with a [`NotFound`](#errors) error if the requested record cannot be found.